-All teachers, regardless of the site, are required to take the register at the start of their classes and inform reception/Academic Managers promptly if U18s are absent.
+All teachers, regardless of the site, are required to take the register at the start of their classes and inform reception/Academic Managers after 10 minutes if U18s are absent.

-- For students studying at Oakfield Road or Queens Avenue, reception will then phone the student/group leader/host family to find out where the student is and the reason for their absence.
+- 1. For students studying at Oakfield Road or Queens Avenue, reception will phone the student/group leader/host family within 20 minutes to find out where the student is and the reason for their absence.
 This information is recorded.
-If a student cannot be located, the U18 absence procedure is followed. - For students studying at Southampton Solent University or Bromsgrove School, academic managers must immediately inform the pastoral staff of these schools of a student's absence.
+If a student cannot be located, the U18 absence procedure is followed. - 2.
+For students studying at Bromsgrove School, academic managers must immediately inform the pastoral staff of these schools of a student's absence.
 The responsibility for locating the student then passes to these pastoral staff.